 One way or the other, your tax-related documents have to get to your local tax office.

-The only caveat is that the German tax system is not easy – definitely not for the self-employed.
+The only caveat is that the German tax system is not easy – definitely not for the self-employed people.
 So how do you know what “Finanzamt” needs from you?

-Especially for an entrepreneur, there are a lot of moving parts that come need to come together.
+Especially for a freelancer, there are a lot of moving parts that come need to come together.